 See the Coleus Forskholii review for more on the weight loss research.

-AstraGin gets its name from the herb, astragalus (astragalus membranaceus), one of the herbs which makes up this compound.
+AstraGin gets its name from the herb, astragalus (Astragalus membranaceous), one of the herbs which make up this compound.
 AstraGin is a product of a company called Nuliv Science (NuLivScience.com).
 Nuliv Science holds the US Patent for Astragin.
-Astragin is a compound derived from:
+AstraGin is a compound derived from:

 - Panax notoginseng

 As this video shows, AstraGin is used to help boost absorption of the other ingredients such as amino acids, vitamins, and minerals.

 Some nutrients (like turmeric for example) are not be absorbed well by the body.
 To compensate for this, supplement companies have been adding nutrient enhancers to their products for a long time.